Over 20 Years of Experience Fighting For Your Rights

 With a passion for protection and over two decades of legal experience, let me be your guide in achieving the best results for you and your family.
 Whether it’s dealing with a divorce, child custody, property division or spousal support, you’ll always receive personal, hands-on attention.

 As a parent, you want what’s best for your child.
 It may mean you receive physical or legal custody, which is determined by a mutual agreement of the parents and mediated by attorneys.
 I am well-versed in Michigan’s custody laws to help you achieve the best outcome of child support, custody, visitation, and parenting time.
+In addition, I am a Certified Child Welfare Law Specialist with the National Association of Counsel for Children.
 I will do my best to ensure the decision is fair and just, and in the best interest of the child.

 Having legal custody means you are legally allowed to make decisions for your child.
 It means you have the authority in their education, religious upbringing, medical and dental care, extracurricular activities, and travel opportunities.